|Published||Report Code||Available Format||Pages|

-Several alcoholic drinks, such as spirits, wine, cider, and beer are available in various flavors in the market.
-The consumers which have newly become eligible for the purchase of alcoholic drinks are the most prospective buyers of flavored alcoholic beverages.
-They are not very much brand and taste loyal, and want varieties in their drink.
-This makes them an important market segment based on age.
-Spirits have been the most popular among flavored alcoholic drinks.
+The increasing inclination toward flavored liquors and liqueurs is propelling the growth of the alcoholic drinks market.
+Several alcoholic drinks, such as spirits, wines, ciders, and beers, are available in various flavors.
+Consumers who have newly become eligible for the purchase of alcoholic drinks are the most prospective buyers of flavored alcoholic beverages.
+They are not much brand and taste loyal and want varieties in their drinks, which also makes them an important market segment.
+Furthermore, spirits have been the most popular among flavored alcoholic drinks.

 The addition of flavors in beer moderated the declining global sales of the segment in 2012.
 Alcoholic drinks are available in soft and strong flavors, ranging from fruit to lime and blueberry.
 The introduction of flavors offers growth opportunities to the alcoholic drinks market.